Basics of Indian Mutual Funds - Easy to Understand Terminology

-Your financial adviser may check your risk profile by asking few questions or he may request you to fill a Questionnaire.
+We may choose to take an advice from a financial adviser before investing our money in Mutual Funds.
+A financial adviser will gauge our risk profile by asking few questions or he may request us to fill a questionnaire.
 Some of these are questions are given below:

 - Are you familiar with Investing?